All the Boys Love Mandy Lane: Critical response

 The film received mixed reviews upon its initial festival screenings and subsequent European theatrical release in 2008.
-It holds a 46% approval rating on the website Rotten Tomatoes, based on 67 reviews, with an average rating of 5.1/10.
-The website's consensus states: "Mandy Lane has enough wit and craft to spark the horror fans' interest, but is not sufficiently original for mainstream audiences."
-On the website Metacritic, the film received a score of 44 out of 100, based on 21 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, it holds an approval rating of 46% based on 67 reviews, with an average rating of 5.1/10.
+The website's critics consensus states, "Mandy Lane has enough wit and craft to spark the horror fans' interest, but is not sufficiently original for mainstream audiences."
+On the website Metacritic, the film received a score of 44 out of 100, based on 21 critics, indicating "mixed or average" reviews.

-It received a favorable review from The Globe and Mail, who wrote that it "displays an intelligence lacking in most teen slasher pics," and Film Threat called the film "a well-shot, [...] semi-cerebral horror film." eFilmCritic wrote that the film's writing of its titular character is flawed, but it "evokes the rich landscapes of early Terrence Malick and the grimy grindhouse tales of the ‘70s, converging poetically into its heartmashing climax.
+It received a favorable review from The Globe and Mail, who wrote that it "displays an intelligence lacking in most teen slasher pics," and Film Threat called the film "a well-shot, [...] semi-cerebral horror film." eFilmCritic wrote that the film's writing of its titular character is flawed, but it "evokes the rich landscapes of early Terrence Malick and the grimy grindhouse tales of the '70s, converging poetically into its heartmashing climax.
 This is a film where the blood and carnage doesn’t feel like corn syrup or CGI and each death grows in sadness, not quality."
-Bloody Disgusting called it "a solid entry into the slasher genre and a pretty damn good teen thriller too boot."
+Bloody Disgusting called it "a solid entry into the slasher genre and a pretty damn good teen thriller to boot."
 Other critics gave the film less flattering reviews, with The Guardian calling it "bogus and compromised: an unreconstructed horror romp in the guise of a nerdish intellectual."
 Slant Magazine said the film "flaunts its knowledge of classic genre fundamentals but fails to do anything very clever or surprising with them," and later compared its cinematography and aesthetic mood to The Virgin Suicides (1999).
-Tim Robey of The Telegraph called the film "arrestingly well shot for a low-budget horror," but noted that it had an "anorexic plot."
+Tim Robey of The Daily Telegraph called the film "arrestingly well shot for a low-budget horror," but noted that it had an "anorexic plot."